quartzjer/JCOR/draft-miller-json-constrained-representation-00.md

 - Constrained JSON Tag
   - The CBOR tag registered in this specification to indicate an array that contains JSON data encoded as CBOR according to this specification.
 - Reference
-  - A pointer within JSCN data that refers to a well-known UTF-8 string by using a CBOR byte string of length one, where the byte value is the lookup identifier for the Reference.
+  - A pointer within JCoR data that refers to a well-known UTF-8 string by using a CBOR byte string of length one, where the byte value is the lookup identifier for the Reference.
 - Reference Set
-  - A CBOR array of UTF-8 strings that are used to replace any Reference within any JSCN data, where the Reference identifier is the array offset to the replacement string and the first position in the array identifies the Reference Set.
+  - A CBOR array of UTF-8 strings that are used to replace any Reference within any JCoR data, where the Reference identifier is the array offset to the replacement string and the first position in the array identifies the Reference Set.
 - Canonical Hints
   - A CBOR array of integers that indicate positional offsets for JSON string escape sequences or structural formatting whitespace strings (` `, `\n`, `\r`, and `\t`) such that when any CBOR encoded data is stringified into JSON it can also optionally be corrected to exactly match the original JSON string.